altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~Robert took two breaths to think~
 "RG::Does that mean you aren't going to eat me?"
 "NULL::I can not, to your detriment."
-"RG::my detriment."
+"RG::My detriment."
 "NULL::If I do not eat you, something else will."
 *Robert shrugged*
 "RG::If I'm eaten I'm eaten, what's it matter by who."
 "NULL::You do not understand.
-I eat only the surface - the uniqueness, not you.
+I eat only the surface - the uniqueness - not you.
 This is mutually beneficial."
 "RG::How?
 I'm dead aren't I."
-"NULL::I receive the nutrients I need - and unfettered access to that food source.
+"NULL::I receive the nutrients I need, and unfettered access to that food source.
 In exchange I act as a recorder of lives sworn to feed me, collecting nutrients as you grow.
-When I eat you, whats left behind is happy - at peace. for as long as humanity lives."
+When I eat you, whats left behind is happy: at peace. for as long as humanity lives."
-~Robert had doubts - was he actually out of the link~ ~He tried to stretch his mind in a direction to follow down a path in the link~ ~Nothing~
+~Robert had doubts; was he actually out of the link~ ~He tried to stretch his mind in a direction to follow down a path in the link~ ~Nothing~
-"NULL::I also shield against others - they have taken root elsewhere, but here...
+"NULL::I also shield against others.
+They have taken root elsewhere, but here...
 Here is mine."
 ~Robert said nothing~
 *The creature pulled him closer*